 Amenities: Playground, tennis court, basketball court soccer field, small pavilion.

-Parking: We usually park on the side of the road or at the schools parking lot.
+Parking: Side of the road or at the schools parking lot.

 History: The park was established in 1955 and according to the sign located at the park, there was a fire that destroyed the playground in April of 2014.
 However, the students and faculty of Bruce Shulkey Elementary school managed to raise money for a new park that was constructed in September of 2014.